decadent/backpack-coordinator/README.md

 ### Uploading files

-Make a PUT request to any of the coordinator nodes and receive the id of the shard in which the file was stored.
+Make a PUT request to any of the coordinator nodes and receive the id of the shard in which the file is stored.

 ```bash
 $ echo 'hello, backpack!' > hello.txt